gii-is-DP2/DP2-1920-GI-04/readme.md

 *	The end date needs to be after the start date, and neither of them can be past dates
 *	The percentage of discount can’t be neither higher than 100 nor lower than 0
-*	Percentage of discount, end date, start date and beuty service are all mandatory values
+*	Percentage of discount, end date and start date are all mandatory values
 *	The promotion isn’t applied to already booked visits, even if the booked date is during the promotion
+*	No promotions can be set on the same period and service

 Use Cases: